-Planning Topic Findings Due Date (if applicable) Planned Actions & Status etc.) selected for implementation in major corridors where significant capacity additions are planned or programmed.
-Congestion Management Process (CMP) 23 U.S.C.
-134(k)(3) 23 CFR 450.322 Recommendation 8 - CMP: The federal review team recommends SKATS continue to utilize the ROCR to meet the CMP requirement for system evaluation and monitoring, and document how, when, and where the data and analysis in the ROCR applies to the congestion management process.
-The Federal review team also recommends SKATS identify reliable data collection and system performance monitoring methods to define the extent and duration of congestion and to help determine the causes of congestion.
-As mentioned above, SKATS staff is in the process of evaluating the usefulness of the ROCR, particularly for the CMP.
-As mentioned above, SKATS is working with ODOT and city of Salem on the future collection of data.
-Determining which data set to use going forward has been challenging, as either the data may be either unavailable in the future (e.g. ODOT's subscription to HERE data) or requires developing methods to store, process and analyze (NPMRDS).
-We have also invested in BlueTooth equipment for collecting data.
-Public Participation 23 U.S.C.
-134(i)(6) 23 CFR 450.316 & 450.326(b) Corrective Action 4 - Public Participation: By December 31, 2017, prior to the next MTP update, SKATS shall update the PPP to meet all requirements of 23 CFR 450.316 and 326(b), including: Identification of key decision points where the MPO requests public comment and explicit procedures for outreach at these milestones.
+Planning Topic Public Participation 23 U.S.C.
+134(i)(6) 23 CFR 450.316 & 450.326(b) USDOT Findings Corrective Action 4 - Public Participation: By December 31, 2017, prior to the next MTP update, SKATS shall update the PPP to meet all requirements of 23 CFR 450.316 and 326(b), including: Identification of key decision points where the MPO requests public comment and explicit procedures for outreach at these milestones.
 Inclusion of a disposition of comments with major federal planning documents.
 Specific outreach strategies to engage traditionally underserved populations.
 Criteria or process to evaluate the effectiveness of outreach processes.
-In each major planning document, a demonstration of how the explicit processes and procedures identified in the PPP were 12/31/2017 SKATS updated its Public Participation Plan (PPP) twice in 2017.
+In each major planning document, a demonstration of how the explicit processes and procedures identified in the PPP were followed and a summary that characterizes the extent to which public comments influenced MTP and TIP development.
+Actions Taken by MPO SKATS updated its Public Participation Plan (PPP) twice in 2017.
 The May 2017 update included changes to reflect the process SKATS will use for amendments to the Transportation Improvement Program (TIP).
 The update in November 2017 was in response to the TMA Certification Review Corrective Action #4.
 The adopted PPP identifies key decision points for public comment and outreach; the dispositions of comments (used for both the PPP and the TIP in 2017 and 2018) and the other bullet points in Correction Action 4.
-FHWA/FTA send an e-mail to SKATS on 8/29/18 that the SKATS PPP meets the corrective action.
+ODOT Review Complete.
+The Public Participation Plan was approved by FHWA and FTA in August 2018.
+Status FHWA and FTA sent an email on August 29, 2018 stating the SKATS Public Participation Plan (dated December 2017) meets the Corrective Action.